ncsu-csc-501/ncsu-csc-501.github.io/how_to_build_linux_kernel.md

 ## Step 6: Compile

 Now compile.
-Be warned that this can take a few hours.
+Be warned that the first build can take a few hours.
+Later builds are incremental, so `make` recompiles only the files you changed and relinks the kernel, so a one-line edit in a `.c` file takes a few minutes.
+Editing `.config` or a widely included header, or running `make clean`, sends you back to a long build.

 - The build runs far longer than an idle SSH session usually survives, and when the connection drops your shell dies and takes `make` with it.
 Run it inside `screen`, which keeps the build alive on the VM whether or not you are still connected: